About the room

 We are not able to offer co-ordination meetings for ceremonies in Room 99, as these are always very simple ceremonies which are not able to be personalised.

-* This number includes the couple, and witnesses/guests of any age, including children and babies.
-The registrars, and one professional photographer do not count toward this number.
+* This number includes the witnesses/guests of any age, including children and babies.
+The couple, registrars, and one professional photographer do not count toward this number.

 As we enter Step 4, we will review the numbers that can safely use the room.